fivethreeo/blender_accessibility/README.md

    ls -l /dev/input/by-id/
    ```

-2. **"Failed to open keyboard device"**:
+2. "Failed to open keyboard device":
    ```bash
    # Run with sudo or set permissions
    sudo ./ControlPanel
    ```

-3. **Window not focusing properly**:
+3. Windows not detected:
-   - Ensure the target application is running
-   - Try selecting the window again from the dialog
+   - Use the Refresh button in the setup dialog
+   - Ensure target applications have visible windows
+   - Some applications may use non-standard windowing

+4. Mouse positioning issues:
+   - Move mouse to desired area before using buttons
+   - The system learns your work area over 3 seconds

 ### Debug Mode